PostgreSQL and typeorm - Practical transactions

 -- right here another transaction commits - IT WILL ERROR because you have locked those rows

-Note that you could consider using a serializable isolation level which would "lock" all the rows anyway, if using serializable isolation level you don't need the FOR UPDATE, but you will always lock things.
+Note that you could consider using a serializable isolation level.
+Postgres uses Serializable Snapshot Isolation (SSI) which doesn't actually lock rows - instead it tracks dependencies and fails transactions that would violate serializability.
 Just be aware of the concurrency technique you need for a given scenario.

 Using transactions in typeorm